Best of Rachmaninov: Ten of the greatest works by the incomparable Russian Romantic

 Daniil Trifonov (piano), Philadelphia Orchestra/Yannick Nézet-Séguin DG 4835335

-One of 24 movements in this cycle, No. 5 is a brief, melodic and delicate Prelude.
+One of the ten preludes that make up Rachmaninov's Opus 23 set, No. 5 is a brief, melodic and delicate piece.
 The floating melody, which gradually gains momentum, shows something of Rachmaninov's idiomatic piano writing and perhaps even subtle evocations of Debussy's piano music.

 Recommended recording: